cardstack/cardstack-documentation/guides/deep-dives/field-editors.md

 - Integer: `field-editors/integer-editor` is automatically provided for `@cardstack/core-types::integer`
 - String: `field-editors/string-editor` is automatically provided for `@cardstack/core-types::string`

-Other built-in editors should be set for each field in the Card's schema:
+Other built-in editors should be set for each field in the Card's schema [cardstack.com](https://cardstack.com):

 - Datetime: use `field-editors/datetime-editor`
 - Dropdown: use